reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 1. Affirmative action is against the law.
 This is a straightforwardly bad argument from legality which can be easily dismissed.
 The fact that the law permits or forbids certain conduct does not demonstrate that such conduct _should_ be permitted or forbidden.
 To say otherwise implies that the law should never change, which is absurd.
 I'm sure I don't need to list examples of laws that should (or should have been) changed.
 2. The public disaproves of affirmative action.
 This argument is bad because society can be _wrong_ in their approval or disapproval.
 To say otherwise implies that society should never change its current norms for approval or disapproval, which is clearly absurd.
 Again, I need not list examples where society should change (or should have changed) its norms for approval and disapproval.
-3. Universities receive protection by the government society.
+3. Universities benef the government and society.
 This reason is just as bad as the other reasons but I've heard this kind of reasoning a suprisingly high number of times.
-The reasoning goes: private universities (and other private companies) receive protection
+The reasoning goes: private universities (and other private companies) receive protection by the government because the government is responsible for police protection, regulations that

 ### Racial discrimination